Eye Injury Prevention

 The fifth-annual Eye Injury Snapshot conducted by the American Academy of Ophthalmology and the American Society of Ocular Trauma found that:

 - Most people believe that eye injuries are most common on the job — especially in factories and on construction sites.
-Bu in fact, nearly half of all eye injuries occurred in the home.
+But in fact, nearly half of all eye injuries occurred in the home.

-- Home repairs, yard work, cleaning and cooking caused more than 40 percent of eye injuries.
-More than a third of those injuries in the home happened in the kitchen, bedroom, bathroom, living or family room.
+- Home repairs, yard work, cleaning and cooking caused more than 40% of eye injuries.
+More than a third of those injuries in the home happened in the kitchen, bedroom, bathroom, living room or family room.

-- More than 40 percent of eye injuries every year are related to sports or recreational activities.
+- More than 40% of eye injuries every year are related to sports or recreational activities.

-- More than 78 percent of people were not wearing eyewear at the time of injury.
-Only 5.3 percent of those those who were wearing eyewear (including glasses or contact lenses), were wearing safety or sports glasses.
+- More than 78% of people were not wearing eyewear at the time of injury.
+Only about 5% of those those who were wearing eyewear (including glasses or contact lenses), were wearing safety or sports glasses.